benzen/simple-el-parser/README.md

 - `<`: lesser than
 - `>=`: greater or equal
 - `<=`: lesser or equal
+- `(..)`: left and right parenthesis

 Other operator will probably be added later.

+Here are constructs used in js that won't be reproduced

+- Function call
+- control flow statement
+- Rexep
+- Bitwise operators
+- comma
+- void operator

 Origin
 ----------